By Stewart Gandolf

 LASIK surgery has matured, while patients are increasingly price-sensitive.
 This formula makes ophthalmology marketing far more challenging, and the cost for an ophthalmologist to acquire each new LASIK patient soars dramatically.
 Without a smart, creative and well-considered ophthalmology marketing plan every practice looks like every other practice in the view of the consumer.
 And without strong points of differentiation, every customer becomes a “price shopper.”

 Convenience and retail erosion is devouring your market share.
 No, the likes of CVS, RiteAid, Walmart and scores of other big-box retailers do not offer ocular surgery.
-But the consumer is increasing drawn to the convenience of the retail world, such as pharmacies and grocery stores, for many vision-related products and services that were once exclusive to doctors’ offices.
+But the consumer is increasingly drawn to the convenience of the retail world, such as pharmacies and grocery stores, for many vision-related products and services that were once exclusive to doctors’ offices.
 Practices that employ (or have a close relationship with) optometrists and opticians feel that pinch.

 Reputations either standout online or don’t exist.
 The Internet has become the informed and empowered consumer’s window on—and the front door of—every ophthalmology practice.
 What the patient/customer finds (or doesn’t find) online is the foundation of an individual doctor’s professional reputation.
 This provides practitioners with a powerful opportunity to build public awareness and to extend and protect their reputation.